jenkinsci/jfrog-plugin/README.md

 #### Preconditions

 1. Populate 'DOCKER_REG_URL' with the Artifactory Docker registry, for example - 'acme.jfrog.io'.
+2. Use an agent with a running Docker daemon.
-2. To build the Docker image, install the "Docker Pipeline" on Jenkins.
+3. To build the Docker image, install the "Docker Pipeline" on Jenkins.

 ```groovy
 pipeline {